immutable/contracts/contracts/random/README.md

 The ```RandomSeedProvider.sol``` contract can be configured to use an off-chain random number source.
 This source is accessed via the ```IOffchainRandomSource.sol``` interface.
 To allow the flexibility to switch between off-chain random sources, there is an adaptor contract between the offchain random source contract and the random seed provider.

+Random seeds must be generated within 255 blocks of being requested when the `RandomSeedProvider.sol` contract is using the on-chain random number source.
+That is, once a player has requested a random value via the `requestRandomSeed` function, either the player must fulfill the request by calling the `getRandomSeed` function or a service must call the `generateNextRandomOnChain` function.
+A service calling the `generateNextRandomOnChain` allows the game player at some later point to call the `getRandomSeed` function successfully.

 The architecture diagram shows a ChainLink VRF source and a Supra VRF source.
 This is purely to show the possibility of integrating with one off-chain service and then, at a later point choosing to switch to an alternative off-chain source.
 At present, there is no agreement to use any specific off-chain source.

 ```RandomValues.sol``` provides an API in which random numbers are requested in one transaction and then